databrary/www/databrary/input/pages/user-guide.md

 - To treat data taken from or contributed to Databrary with the same high standards of care that one would treat data collected in their own laboratory.
 - To take care in authorizing other people (Affiliates) to access Databrary and to take responsiblility for the use of Databrary by these individuals.
-- To ensure that participants' wishes about whether and how widely identifiable data should be shared are respected; portray accurately and faithfully information about those wishes to Databrary.
+- To ensure that participants' wishes about whether and how widely identifiable data should be shared are respected, and to portray accurately and faithfully information about those wishes to Databrary.

 ## Policies